CaraGim/caragim.github.io/_posts/2019-04-04-shape-moving.md

 {% endhighlight %}
 <br>
 B.<br>
-Initialize creates a window with a width an a height and a caption.
+◈Initialize creates a window with a width an a height and a caption.
 It also sets up any variables to be used.<br>
 This is procedure i.e the return value is 'undefined'.
 {% highlight ruby %}
 def initialize